BlueTree242/BanHammer/README.md

 #How to use

-First, you need to create a new class that implements BanPlugin. implement all methods and finally registering them into the plugin
+First, you need to create a new class that implements BanPlugin. implement all methods and finally registering them into the plugin.

 **NOTE: MUST REGISTER BEFORE BanHammer is Enabled**

 **How to register:**